RozWelch/hangman-project3/README.md

 * No known unfixed bugs

 * Fixed bugs:
-    * When I made the main game function, the game over funtion was not working properly, I changed an 'elif' to an 'if' and this solved the problem.
+    * When I made the main game function, the game over function was not working properly, I changed an 'elif' to an 'if' and this solved the problem.

 ## Validation